 Bachelors of Social Work

-There are currently 774 universities providing Bachelor’s of Social Work degrees throughout the country.
-Of these 774, 511 are accredited by the Council on Social Work Education.
+There are currently over 770 universities providing Bachelor’s of Social Work degrees throughout the country.
+Of these, the vast majority are accredited by the Council on Social Work Education.
 Choosing an accredited college provides learners with a sense of relief in knowing that their degree will be accepted for future licensure.

 Community planning, social welfare and relationships to the judicial system, mental health topics, and administrative functions are taught in depth throughout this program.
 Students will learn about the various functions of social service agencies and how their contributions will lead to better lives for individuals throughout their career.
 The schematics of local and government agencies are also taught in the bachelor’s program, which can prepare learners for careers working for state or government agencies.
 The knowledge gained throughout these programs can provide a solid platform of social skills that can contribute to a meaningful career for those involved.

-Youth care facilities that foster troubled youth also seek out social work professionals to fill positions such as activities coordinators and youth service officers.
-Various positions in community planning and administration also rely on knowledgeable social work professionals to fill their positions.
+- Youth care facilities that foster troubled youth – seeking out social work professionals to fill positions such as activities coordinators and youth service officers.

 Masters of Social Work

 Online learning allows students to embark on independent learning and time management, which are important skills for social work professionals.
-Regardless of whether or not students to choose to pursue this degree in traditional environments or online, accreditation ensures that the curriculum is on point and accepted by future employers.
+Regardless of a traditional environment or online, accreditation ensures that the curriculum is on point and accepted by future employers.

 Typical Master’s degree in Social Work programs last about 2 years and require students to take part in an on-the-job practicum near the end.
 Depending on the university, students can choose either a clinical or non-clinical focus, which can change the scope of their class work as well as the requirements for the practicum.
 Students also have the potential to choose a specialty at this level.